-In the onshore world the living space equates to about the size of a typical living room/dining room combo.
+In the onshore world, the living space equates to the size of a typical living room/dining room combo.
 Around 400sqft.
-It was dream onced dream and became their reality.
+It was once a dream and became their reality.

 When asked what Veronica does for a living, she usually prefaces it by saying, “well, I work from my amazing boat with an amazing view right inside Seabrook Marina”.
 Roy Jeans generally alludes to the fact that after a long day at work in the office he gets to come home to “paradise”.
 Doesn’t that sound delightful?

-While it isn’t always sailing the open seas and cocktails on the back deck, being liveaborads has provided them the freedom from being tethered to concrete and walls and allows them to dream even bigger for retirement in a few years.
+While it isn’t always sailing the open seas and cocktails on the back deck, being liveaboards has provided them the freedom from being tethered to concrete and walls and allows them to dream even bigger for retirement in a few years.
 What’s next for these two?
-Living their best life bewteen Florida and Texas.
+Living their best life between Florida and Texas.

 Here’s a look at what it’s like to be a liveaboard in Seabrook, Texas at Seabrook Marina:

 View of the boat and her name: Etosha.

 A remodeled bathroom.

 Work must be done while you're living on your floating home.